 No matter what, we had each other’s backs.

 I must admit that the film irritated me enormously at the beginning.
 Mainly by the behavior of Dan (Kian Lawley).
 An annoying jerk whose posturing attitude and arrogance started to get on my nerves.
 I was hoping someone would slap him.
-Especially after his bluntly rude behavior at the funeral and the tactless and sexist remarks afterwards, I actually didn’t like watching it anymore.
-Also the ridiculous, absurd plan was a bit too much.
+Especially after his bluntly rude behavior at the funeral and the tactless and sexist remarks afterward, I really didn’t like watching it anymore.
+Also, the ridiculous, absurd plan was a bit too much.
 And I thought that policemen use a gut feeling.
-Sammy’s father (James C. “Coldwater” Burns) clearly didn’t.
+Sammy’s father (James C. “Coldwater” Burns) doesn’t.
 Instinctively, he had to sense what those teenagers were planning to do.
 Well, not him.
-Later on he appeared miraculously at the right time and the right place.
+Later on, he appeared miraculously at the right time and the right place.
 Probably years of experience caused this.

 As the film progressed, the absurdity of the film took grotesque forms.
-At some point I just couldn’t decide whether it was morbidly humorous or tragicomic.
-On the one hand there were funny moments like the image of a flabby Sammy sitting in the car.
-In a way that was hilarious.
+At some point, I just couldn’t decide whether it was morbidly humorous or tragi-comic.
+On the one hand, there were funny moments like the image of a flabby Sammy sitting in the car.
+That was hilarious, in a way.
 On the other hand, I sometimes thought it was somewhat pathetic and they made one stupid decision after another.
-The previous mentioned fragment with the four cheerful teenagers amusing themselves in the car while a corpse calmly sitting in their midst, was both terribly funny as embarrassing to see.
-They should have used “Bohamian Rhapsody” as soundtrack and it would have felt like a sort of “Wayne’s World“.
+The previously mentioned fragment with the four cheerful teenagers amusing themselves in the car while a corpse calmly sitting in their midst was both funny as embarrassing to see.
+They should have used “Bohemian Rhapsody” as a soundtrack and it would have felt like a sort of “Wayne’s World“.

 The dual character of “Shovel Buddies” makes it difficult to form a proper judgment.
-Just like the involved characters you’ll be emotionally tossed around.
+Just like the involved characters, you’ll be emotionally tossed around.
 The film is also stuffed with contradictions.
-Jimmy wants to fullfill his best friend’s last wish, but at the same time it seems that Sammy really was a manipulative brat who suddenly throws a seemingly close friendship overboard, because his sister was doing the hanky panky with that particular friend.
-Even Dan’s transformation from insufferable asshole into an compassionate, ordinary teenager who suddenly realizes that his behavior is intolerable, sounds a bit implausible.
+Jimmy wants to fulfill his best friend’s last wish, but at the same time, it seems that Sammy really was a manipulative brat who suddenly throws a seemingly close friendship overboard, because his sister was doing the hanky panky with that particular friend.
+Even Dan’s transformation from an insufferable asshole into a compassionate, ordinary teenager who suddenly realizes that his behavior is intolerable, sounds a bit implausible.

 The biggest plus point of the film was Kate (Bella “Blended” Thorne) with that lovely, cuddly face and those roguish, sparkling eyes.
 A ravishing appearance.
-Really that type of female beauty that breaks up real friendships.
+That type of female beauty that breaks up real friendships.
 At least I added the option “Watch movies with Bella Thorne playing in it” to my to-do list.
-The initial idea of this film was quite original to say the least.
-Looking back at it, not only the burying of the corpse became a problem, but there also appeared to be a few personal issues between the characters.
-However, in the end these personal disputes were burried as well.
+The initial idea of this film was quite original, to say the least.
+Looking back at it, not only the burying of the corpse became a problem, but there were also a few personal issues between the characters.
+However, in the end, these personal disputes were buried as well.
 Appropriate film title.
 Not?